 You will need a valid passport or travel document issued within the last 10 years that is valid for at least three months after the date you exit the Schengen Area.
 You will also require a valid U.K. residency permit or another form of identity card, one passport-style photo, travel and medical insurance which is valid in the whole Schengen Area and covers you up to costs of €30,000, a cover letter stating the purpose of the visit and your itinerary, including travel tickets and proof of accommodation, such as rental agreements, hotel bookings, or an invitation from friends and family, as well as proof of civil status, like a marriage or birth certificate, and proof of financial subsistence, such as bank statements.
 The amount of subsistence required varies from state to state.

 Work and student visas

-If traveling for a short business or study trip, you also need an invitation letter from the firm or institution inviting you to a Schengen state for work or educational reasons.
+If you require a Schengen Visa to travel for a short business or study trip, you also need an invitation letter from the firm or institution inviting you to a Schengen state for work or educational reasons.
 A no objection letter from your employer or university in your home state will also be extremely useful in gaining your visa.